 Almost 80% of the student population participates in the free/reduced lunch program.
-Low-income students not only sometimes lack basic necessities, but they also fall further behind their more affluent peers when they go straight home after school instead of to the tutoring centers, music classes, MakerSpace workshops, and other intervention and enrichment activities our students from middle-class backgrounds attend.
+Low-income students not only sometimes lack basic necessities, but they also fall further behind their more affluent peers when they go straight home after school instead of to the tutoring centers, music classes, STEAM/MakerSpace workshops, and other intervention and enrichment activities our students from middle-class backgrounds attend.
 Low-income students are less likely to have books at home or even to regularly use the library to check out books.
 Partially due to this resource inequality, our low-income students are academically behind our non-socioeconomically disadvantaged peers.
-In 2019, for example, 61% of socioeconomically disadvantaged Rosemead third through eighth-graders did not meet standards in ELA on the SBAC, compared to only 30% of their non-disadvantaged peers.

-In order to address this disparity in resources, we plan to use Supplemental and Concentration funds to provide our students with enrichment opportunities that lowincome families are likely unable to afford.
+In order to address this disparity in resources, we plan to use Supplemental and Concentration funds to provide our students with enrichment opportunities that low income families are likely unable to afford.
 Purchasing and maintaining student computers (Goal 1, Action 9) will allow low-income students who do not have access to the newer technology at home to be on an equal playing field technology-wise with peers who have their own up to date devices at home.
 Research also shows that disadvantaged students often need additional time and opportunities to learn in order to overcome academic deficits.
-Sending computers home will allow students to have additional time using educational software after school and on weekends.
-We are continuing this action (Goal 1, Action 9) because we saw this year that lowincome students who checked out a device were consistently able to log the minimum recommended minutes on instructional software as well as complete homework using our learning management system.

 Computer lab aides (Goal 1, Action 7) will help students learn critical technology skills and will monitor students as they engage in computer-based intervention programs.
 While all students will get "computer time," this service is targeted at low-income students whose parents are less likely to be able to help them navigate technology at home.
-Similarly, multi-media specialists (Goal 1, Action 7) will help provide students access to high-quality, grade-appropriate literature, something that is critical to developing student reading, writing, and research skills.
+Similarly, multimedia specialists (Goal 1, Action 7) will help provide students access to high-quality, grade-appropriate literature, something that is critical to developing student reading, writing, and research skills.
 We are continuing this action because we have seen the positive impact as low-income students meet their independent reading goals with books they have borrowed from the library and consistently demonstrate good digital citizenship as a result of lessons taught by the computer lab aides.

 Supplemental funds will also be allocated for enrichment courses and activities (Goal 2, Actions 5 and 7) intended to provide our low-income students with opportunities they may not have access to due to household income or lack of transportation.
 Robotics, coding, music, art, mathletes, and more will expose students to concepts and vocabulary that will expand their knowledge base in their core subjects.
+Enrichment programs within the school day engage and motivate our students by supporting academics with visual and performing art residencies.
+Students will continue to focus on songwriting, percussion, musical theory, improvisation and theater arts.
 Clubs such as journalism and theater will provide language development opportunities for English learners.
-Project-based learning will also bolster students' communication and collaboration skills, skills which they may not have the opportunity to practice at home.
-We are continuing Goal 2, Actions 5, and 7 and committing to strengthening them both, as we observed great benefits from enrichment courses in the past, such as parent and student feedback naming puppetry class as one of the best learning experiences all year.
+We are committed to strengthening and increasing our enrichment program (Goal 2, Action 5 and 7), as we observed great benefits from enrichment courses this past year, with overwhelmingly positive parent, teacher and student feedback on surveys and input sessions.